 Patrick recommends choosing something washable, wipeable, and scuff-proof for this high-traffic area of our home.
 'Our Modern range will tolerate a busier household and is fully washable, wipeable, and super tough against knocks and scrapes.'

-So, as a rule of thumb, always look for the toughest and most durable finish possible when painting your entryway.
+So, as a rule of thumb, always look for the toughest and most durable finish possible when envisioning your entryway ideas, and painting.
 This will mean walls, doorframes, and skirting boards will look their best for as long as possible.

 Choosing the right finish will also save you from having to touch up the paintwork at a later date or being reminded of DIY jobs that need doing every time you step through the door.
 Nobody needs that.

 Kane Hughes, an interior designer from MyJobQuote (opens in new tab) also shared a top tip to keep your hallway paintwork looking its best.
 Kane says that you should use a primer before painting if the wall has any stains on it currently.